Preparing to buy a house? Call us for a complimentary mortgage consultation.

 • Mortgage rates in Massachusetts tend to run just below the national average, at least in recent decades.

-• Factors affecting mortgage rates include inflation, unemployment, Federal Reserve’s monetary policy, credit score, and down payment.
+• Factors affecting mortgage rates include inflation, unemployment, the Federal Reserve’s monetary policy, credit score, and down payment.

 • Massachusetts offers various mortgage types: fixed-rate mortgages, adjustable-rate mortgages (ARMs), FHA loans, VA loans, USDA loans, and jumbo loans.